 AUSTEDO (deutetrabenazine) by Teva is huntington's disease is unknown but is believed to be related to its effect as a reversible depletor of monoamines (such as dopamine, serotonin, norepinephrine, and histamine) from nerve terminals.
-Approved for tardive dyskinesia, huntington disease.
 First approved in 2017.

-AUSTEDO (deutetrabenazine) is an oral tablet approved by the FDA in August 2017 for the treatment of Huntington's disease.
-It is a reversible monoamine depleter that works by inhibiting VMAT2, reducing the uptake of monoamines (dopamine, serotonin, norepinephrine, histamine) into synaptic vesicles and depleting monoamine stores in nerve terminals.
-The mechanism is believed to address the underlying pathophysiology of involuntary movements associated with Huntington's disease.
-AUSTEDO represents a deuterated reformulation of tetrabenazine, offering potential pharmacokinetic advantages.
+AUSTEDO (deutetrabenazine) is an oral small-molecule monoamine depletor approved for the treatment of chorea associated with Huntington's disease.
+It works by reversibly inhibiting VMAT2, reducing the uptake and storage of monoamines (dopamine, serotonin, norepinephrine, histamine) in nerve terminals.
+Deutetrabenazine is the deuterated analog of tetrabenazine, designed to improve tolerability and reduce metabolic variability.

 Huntington's disease is unknown but is believed to be related to its effect as a reversible depletor of monoamines (such as dopamine, serotonin, norepinephrine, and histamine) from nerve terminals.
 The major circulating metabolites (α-dihydrotetrabenazine [HTBZ] and β-HTBZ) of deutetrabenazine, are…